 The final stop on this list is the Blue Ridge Music Center which is a state-of-the-art performance center.
 Aside from being an active performance center, it is also a music heritage museum, owing to the fact that the Blue Ridge area has produced more celebrated bluegrass musicians per capita than any other area in the world.

-Michael Dehoyos is a travel writer and editor at Do My Coursework and Assignment Writing Services.
+Michael Dehoyos is an essay writer .
 Over the course of his career, he has helped many companies develop and implement marketing strategies.
 In his spare time he also contributes to numerous sites and publications.
-Also, he is a writer at Essay Help.